Lip piercing: Types

 Lip piercings can be placed anywhere around the mouth, but the surface of the lip is not typically pierced itself, except for horizontal lip piercings and canine bites.
 Piercings in specific positions have certain names.
 Monroe piercings, for example, are labret studs worn on the upper lip where Marilyn Monroe had her famous beauty mark.
 Medusa piercings go through the center of the upper lip (the philtrum), perpendicular to the tissue.
 Labret piercings are pierced with a labret stud and can pierced in the center or off-center.
 A variation of this is the lowbret, a lower labret.
 Vertical labret piercings go through the center of the bottom lip, parallel to the tissue.
 The variation is called the vertical lowbret, which starts inside the mouth between the lower lip and the teeth and travels straight down, exiting on the lower edge of the jawline.
 Horizontal lip piercings are very rare, and include a horizontal bar on the lower lip that goes through the lip surface.
 Another variation of the labret is known as the dahlia piercing.
 The piercings, placed at or very near the corners of the mouth, are named in reference to the murder of Black Dahlia, in which the victim's mouth was cut along the same horizontal line along which these piercings are placed.
 (See Glasgow smile.)

 History and culture

 Precolumbian cultures of South America historically used lip piercing called Tembetá.
 Lip piercing continues to be practiced by many people, the most well-known of which are certain African tribes, who wear large decorative lip plates or discs, usually in the lower lip.

 In contemporary society, lip piercings are relatively common.
 In a study among Israeli young-adults, 4.3% had present or past body piercing (not included earlobe, lip or intra-oral piercing), and 5.7%, 6.2% and 15.7% had present or past lip piercing, body tattooing and intra-oral piercing, respectively.

+Health risks and complications

+Studies have found people with lip piercings to have 4 to 7 times higher risk of gingival recession than people without piercing.
+Studies also found a higher percentage of dental trauma in people with lip piercings.